esBrunoL/pineapple-digital-picture-frame/AWS_SETUP_INSTRUCTIONS.md

 }
 ```

-**Replace `YOUR-BUCKET-NAME-HERE` with your actual bucket name!**
+**✅ Updated for your bucket `tropical-repo`!**

-### Step 4: Test Your Setup
+### Step 4: Ready to Upload Photos! 📸

-After updating the bucket name in the code and uploading your photos, your pineapple frame will automatically load YOUR personal photos instead of the sample images!
+Now just upload your 16 photos to the `pineapple-frame-images/` folder in your `tropical-repo` bucket, and your pineapple frame will automatically load YOUR personal photos instead of the sample images!

 ---